JuliaSurv/SurvivalModels.jl/docs/src/index.md

 ## Introduction

 The [`SurvivalModels.jl`](https://github.com/JuliaSurv/SurvivalModels.jl) package, part of the JuliaSurv ecosystem, provides the necessary tools to perform estimation and analysis of survival data.
 In contains three categories of models: Non-parametric ones, semi-parametric ones, and fully parametric models.
-It also contains tests of hypothesis and other features.
+It also contains tests of hypothesis and other features:

-The [`SurvivalModels.jl`](https://github.com/JuliaSurv/SurvivalModels.jl) package is part of the `JuliaSurv` ecosystem around survival analysis.

-Documentation for [SurvivalModels].

-In this documentation, we can cite stuff from the `references.bib` file like that : [cox1972regression](@cite).

-This documentation shall cover all the content of the package, which is not the case yet.

 ## Features